Updated May 2025

 What Is a LEEP Procedure?

-LEEP stands for Loop Electrosurgical Excision Procedure, and it’s not only used to remove possible precancerous cells from your cervix, but it’s also used to diagnose or treat:
+A LEEP is not only used to remove possible precancerous cells from your cervix, but it’s also used to diagnose or treat:

 - Polyps, which are benign growths